Boomerang: Travels in the New Third World

 Boomerang: Travels in the New Third World is a non-fiction book by Michael Lewis about macroeconomic consequences of cheap financing available during the 2000s.
 The book was released on October 3, 2011 by W. W. Norton & Company.
+The book was published in the UK in 2011 by Allen Lane under the title Boomerang: The Meltdown Tour.

 Overview

-The text focuses on the themes discussed in his previous book, The Big Short, and is based on the articles that Lewis wrote for Vanity Fair magazine.
+Boomerang expands on the themes discussed in his previous book, The Big Short, and is based on the articles Lewis wrote for Vanity Fair magazine.

+While The Big Short focused on events in the United States, Boomerang emphasized the global consequences of the 2008 financial crisis, with sections on the Greek government-debt crisis, 2008–2011 Icelandic financial crisis and the Post-2008 Irish economic downturn.

+Lewis revisited his interviews with hedge fund manager Kyle Bass, which were omitted from The Big Short due to Bass's focus on the possible global consequences of sovereign debt defaults.
+Bass's predictions were later proved mostly accurate.